GordonYeh/BudgetGadget/README.md

 # BudgetGadget
-A program that keep tracks of your monthly spending
+A program that keep tracks of your monthly spendings

 Just a solo project I am working on during my spare time.